How to Protect Your Company; Monitoring and Updating

 Updates and Patches-Why They are Important

 By partnering with an MSP, you’ll always stay up-to-date.
 Because of the proactive monitoring, your technology will be updated when needed for critical Microsoft patches, 3rd-party patches, and Line of Business application updates.
 If there are any issues, you have a full support team to help.
 You won’t ever have to stress about that update again.
-Scheduled, routine patching is taken care of and you get reports on how healthy your systems are.
+Scheduled, routine patching are the norm.
+You receive reports on how healthy systems are.

 New Equipment Updates